o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/gem-setup.md

 ---
 linkTitle: Setup
 title: AWS GameLift Gem Setup
-description: "Learn how to set up the AWS GameLift Gem in O3DE"
+description: Learn how to set up the AWS GameLift Gem in Open 3D Engine (O3DE).
 toc: true
 weight: 100
 ---

-This topic teaches you how to set up the AWS GameLift Gem in Open 3D Engine (O3DE) and the AWS GameLift service in your project.
+This topic teaches you how to set up the **AWS GameLift** Gem in Open 3D Engine (O3DE) and AWS GameLift in your project.

 ## 1. Understand GameLift